-Andrea Y. Adomako is currently a PhD student in the Department of African American Studies and a Mellon Cluster Fellow in Gender and Sexuality at Northwestern University.
+Andrea Y. Adomako is currently a PhD candidate in the Department of African American Studies and a Mellon Cluster Fellow in Gender and Sexuality at Northwestern University.

 Adomako holds a M.A. from the American Studies program at Purdue University and a B.A. from the Department of Africana Studies and Human Rights at Barnard College, Columbia University.
-Her interdisciplinary scholarship spans the fields of Black girlhood studies, Black Feminism, children’s literature, and Black political thought.
+Her interdisciplinary scholarship spans the fields of Black girlhood studies, Black Feminism, childhood studies, literary criticism and Black political thought.

 Adomako’s work continues to be supported by the Alumnae Association of Barnard College, the Social Science Research Council, the Mellon Mays Fellowship program, and the Graduate School at Northwestern University.